Ludovic2035/docker/README.md

 **1. Set up a production grade database**
 Per default the [./prod/kommonitor/docker-compose.yml](./prod/kommonitor/docker-compose.yml) sets up a PostGIS database used as storage for the KomMonitor DataManagement API.
-Consider using an already existing enterprise database and remove the PostgIS container definition from the Docker Compose file.
+Consider using an already existing enterprise database and remove the PostGIS service definition from the Docker Compose file.

 **2. Configure KomMonitor**
-You have to adopt the environment variable within [./prod/kommonitor/.env](./prod/kommonitor/.env) file to your current host, database and Keycloak configuration.
+You have to adopt the environment variables within [./prod/kommonitor/.env](./prod/kommonitor/.env) file to your current host, database and Keycloak configuration.

 **3. Start KomMonitor**
 Run `docker compose up` from [./prod/kommonitor](./prod/kommonitor).
 This sets up all components of the KomMonitor stack via Docker.